-The Board and the Board of Regents of Texas Tech have entered into an "Agreement between the Board of Regents, Texas Tech University System and the Board of Regents, Texas State University System" (the "TT-TSUS Agreement"), dated as of December 19, 2008, and the Board has received the executed Board of Regents of Texas Tech University System Revenue Financing System Refunding Note Thirteenth Series (2008)"(the "Note"), which together with the TT-TSU Agreement constitutes a binding obligation as required by the Master Resolution.
+The Board and the Board of Regents of Texas Tech have entered into an "Agreement between the Board of Regents, Texas Tech University System and the Board of Regents, Texas State University System" (the "TT-TSUS Agreement"), dated as of December 19, 2008, and the Board has received the executed Board of Regents of Texas Tech University System Revenue Financing System Refunding Note Thirteenth Series (2008) (the "Note"), which together with the TT-TSU Agreement constitutes a binding obligation as required by the Master Resolution.
 The Note provides for payments coming due in amounts and at times necessary to pay the debt service due on the ASU related Parity Debt and is secured by a lien on Texas Tech's pledged revenues pursuant to the Texas Tech revenue financing system on parity with Texas Tech's outstanding revenue financing system parity debt.
 On January 14, 2009, the Board received the approval of the Note by the Attorney General of the State of Texas and the Texas Bond Review Board.
 Under the terms of the TT-TSUS Agreement, the Board is obligated to use the payments it receives under the Note to make payments on the ASU-related Parity Debt.
 The TT-TSUS Agreement also provides that Texas Tech may assume, refund or defease all or a portion of the ASU-related Parity Debt provided that the assumption, refunding or defeasance does not result in additional costs to the University System.
 In the event Texas Tech assumes, refunds or defeases all or a portion of the ASU-related Parity Debt, an amount of the Note equal to the amount of the ASU-related Parity Debt so assumed, refunded or defeased shall be cancelled and discharged on the effective date of such assumption, refunding or defeasance.
 The Board shall not refinance, refund, defease or prepay the ASU-related Parity Debt without the prior written consent of Texas Tech, which consent shall not be unreasonably withheld.
+A portion of the Refunded Bonds, if applicable, may constitute ASU-related Parity Debt, and the Board anticipates that Texas Tech will provide its written consent to such refunding.

 On February 4, 2009, Bond Counsel to the System delivered the opinion required by Master Resolution; that all conditions precedent to the release of ASU as a member of the Revenue Financing System pursuant to the Master Resolution were completed and the transfer was effectuated as of February 4, 2009.
-As of December 1, 2012, all parties are current on payments required under the TT-TSUS Agreement.
+As of May 15, 2014, all parties are current on payments required under the TT-TSUS Agreement.